Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 Mr Dowdall said he was asked to contact dissident republicans in Northern Ireland to help resolve the feud with the Kinahans, but he told him it would be a “waste of time”.

-Sean Gillan, senior counsel for the prosecution, asked if Hutch said he shot Mr Byrne.
+Sean Gillane, senior counsel for the prosecution, asked if Hutch said he shot Mr Byrne.

 Mr Dowdall also said that Hutch was “very agitated” when he met him at the park.

-“He was not himself and he seemed to genuinely knew that shit was hitting the fan,” Mr Dowdall told the court.
+“He was not himself and he seemed to genuinely know that shit was hitting the fan,” Mr Dowdall told the court.

 “It was upset over killing that lad, David.
 He was paranoid of people watching him in the park.
 He asked to walk and then would stop.